fraware/statwhy/README.md

 As an initial test, try running the one-sample t-test program by following the instructions in [Example 1](### Example 1: One-sample t-test (Section 3.1 in our paper)) below.

+We remark that instead of using the above VM image, you can also install StatWhy from the source code by following the instruction in the User Documentation.

 ## Replicating the results of the paper

 Move to the `examples` directory: